Below is everything you need to run a Giving Game:

 Giving Games are low-cost simulations of real giving choices.
 They have greater potential for scale and use scarce resources in an efficient manner.
 We believe that the lack of growth in traditional experiential philanthropy is connected to its high-cost structure.
 Results from the field suggest a different and smaller-scale approach to student philanthropy is the way forward.
 A detailed explanation can be found here.

 Our facilitators are absolutely critical to Giving Games’ success and have employed Giving Games in a number of environments.
-Facilitators are arguably the most important variable in the level of effectiveness of a Giving Game.
-They are essential in developing the culture of effective giving, through exposing potential donors to specific effective charities and our core themes.
-If you want to learn more about effective giving, apply your experiences to facilitating a Giving Game, and are passionate about bringing high impact philanthropy to others, we definitely want to hear from you.
+Our pop-up resources make it easy to run a Giving Game so if you want to learn more about effective giving, we definitely want to hear from you.

 Frequently, but not exclusively, this is through the introductory-level promotion of high impact philanthropy and effective nonprofits.
 We believe a key strength of a Giving Games is to make a compelling case for the transformative potential of effective giving.
-One way we monitor our impact is through mapping how attitudes and plans about charitable giving change from before to after a Giving Game, so it is essential that we reach audiences who do not already agree with us!
+We monitor our impact through mapping how attitudes and plans about charitable giving change from before to after a Giving Game.

 We additionally typically require that Games include at least one of our recommended charities and that any other featured organizations can clearly evidence value.
 Also, all eligible charities should be tax-deductible in the US.
-For us to sponsor a Game, it is essential that our surveys be distributed at the event in order to support our focus on evidence collection and use by applying it to our own program.
+For us to sponsor a Game, it is essential that the Giving Game Platform be run during the event in order to support our focus on evidence collection and use by applying it to our own program.

 We are always happy to hear from people with ideas on how to utilize Giving Games, so please get in touch at GivingGames@thelifeyoucansave.org to discuss your ideas.